y0vche/router/README.md

 # Learn PHP the right way

-1.14 Superglobals - provide info about the server & request
+2.23.
+PHP Superglobals - Basic Routing Using The Server Info